I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 main()

-Now that we've implemented it, let's run it.
-I'll specify the ID for a Registry I created beforehand.
+Now that the implementation is complete, let's run it.
+For the ID, specify the Registry created in advance.

 Execution Command